0glabs/0g-doc/docs/run-a-node/validator.md

 # Validator Node
 ---

 Running a validator node in the 0G ecosystem means actively participating in the network's security and consensus through the Proof-of-Stake (PoS) mechanism.
-As a validator, you'll validate transactions, propose new blocks, and earn rewards for your contribution to the network's integrity and decentralisation.
+As a validator, you'll validate transactions, propose new blocks, and earn rewards for your contribution to the network's integrity and decentralization.

 <Tabs>
   <TabItem value="binary" label="Build from source" default>